ComputationalRadiationPhysics/picongpu/alpaka/docs/source/dev/test.rst

 Writing a unit test
 ===================

-After implementing a new functionality in Alpaka, it is recommended to test it.
+After implementing a new functionality in alpaka, it is recommended to test it.
 Indeed, having no compile time errors when building alpaka with any backend doesn't mean that such functionality is well implemented and behaves as expected.

 Unit tests are written and integrated with `Catch2 <https://github.com/catchorg/Catch2>`_ and they are standalone executables located in the ``test/unit`` and